Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: LDA and Convergence Analysis

 We leverage the sparse selection property of $l_1$ norm and parametrize the regularization term $r$ as the composition of the $l_{2,1}$ norm and a feature extraction operator $\gbf(\xbf)$ to be learned.
 Specifically, $\gbf: \mathbb{R}^n \to \mathbb{R}^{md}$ such that $\gbf(\xbf) = (\gbf_1(\xbf),\dots,\gbf_m(\xbf))$, where $\gbf_i(\xbf) \in \mathbb{R}^{d}$ is the $i$-th feature vector of $\xbf$ for $i=1,\dots,m$.
 That is, we set $r$ in \eqref{eq:phi} to

 In this paper, $\gbf$ is realized by a deep neural network whose parameters are learned from training data.
 The regularization $r$ in \eqref{eq:r} can be interpreted as follows: we learn a smooth nonlinear mapping $\gbf$ to extract spares features of $\xbf$, and apply the $l_{2,1}$-norm which has proven to be a robust and effective sparse feature regularization.
+In our experiments, we employ the convolutional neural network (CNN) architecture for $\gbf$, which yields a nonlinear mapping that produces a feature vector $\gbf_i(\xbf)$ at each pixel $i$, and thus the $l_{2,1}$ norm promotes group sparsity where each group is represented by $\gbf_i(\xbf)$.
 In addition, we make several assumptions on $f$ and $\gbf$ throughout this work. \begin{itemize} \item \textbf{Assumption 1 (A1)} $f$ is differentiable and (possibly) nonconvex, and $\nabla f$ is $L_f$-Lipschitz continuous. \item \textbf{Assumption 2 (A2)} Every component of $\gbf$ is differentiable and (possibly) nonconvex, $\nabla \gbf$ is $L_g$-Lipschitz continuous, and $\sup_{\xbf \in \Xcal} \| \nabla \gbf(\xbf)\| \leq M $ for some constant $M>0$. \item \textbf{Assumption 3 (A3)} $\phi$ is coercive, and $\phi^* = \min_{\xbf \in \Xcal} \phi(\xbf) > -\infty$. \end{itemize} \begin{remark} The assumptions (A1)--(A3) are mild for imaging applications.
-The Lipschitz continuity of $\nabla f$ and $\nabla \gbf$ is standard in optimization and most imaging applications; the smoothness of $\gbf$ and boundedness of $\nabla \gbf$ are satisfied for all standard deep neural networks with smoothly differentiable activation functions such as sigmoid, tanh, and elu; and the coercivity of $\phi$ generally holds in image reconstruction, e.g., the DC component providing overall image intensity information (e.g., $\|\xbf\|_1$) is contained in the data, and deviation from this value makes $f$ value tend to infinity. \end{remark}
+The Lipschitz continuity of $\nabla f$ and $\nabla \gbf$ is standard in optimization and most imaging applications; the smoothness of $\gbf$ and boundedness of $\nabla \gbf$ are satisfied for all standard deep neural networks with smoothly differentiable activation functions such as sigmoid, tanh, and elu; and the coercivity of $\phi$ generally holds in image reconstruction, e.g., the DC component providing overall image intensity information (e.g., $\|\xbf\|_1$) is contained in the data, and deviation from this value makes $f$ value tend to infinity.
+We also note that the Lipschitz constant of $\nabla \gbf$ depends on the weight parameters and may be large in practice, nevertheless our convergence analysis and iteration complexity have taken this into consideration as shown below. \end{remark}

-Other than the requirement in A2, the design of network architecture and the choice of activation functions in $\gbf$ are rather flexible.
+Other than the requirement in (A2), the design of network architecture and the choice of activation functions in $\gbf$ are rather flexible.
 A typical choice of $\gbf$ is a convolutional neural network (CNN), which maps an input image $\xbf \in \mathbb{R}^n$ (gray-scale image with $n$ pixels) to a collection of $m$ feature vectors $\{\gbf_i(\xbf): 1 \le i \le m\} \subset \mathbb{R}^d$.